 - Comments: To provide arbitrary comments (if any)

-- Reset bsh.Interpreter before each call: Interpreter will be recreated by selecting the value of this option as ‘Yes’.
+- Reset bsh.Interpreter before each call: The interpreter will be recreated by selecting the value of this option as ‘Yes’.

 - Parameters: Parameters to pass to the BeanShell script.
 This is an optional attribute.